Supreme Court backs a prisoner who sought his pastor's touch at the time of execution

 Roberts noted that audible prayer at executions has "a rich history" dating back to the time of the founding of the nation and before, and that Texas only in the last few years barred religious advisers from being present to pray over the condemned in the execution chamber.

+Even the victim's son, Fernando Castro, said he had no objection to the minister touching his father's killer in the execution chamber.
+"I personally don't see what the big deal is if that's all it takes," he told KRIS in Corpus Christi, Texas, last fall.

-Addressing the state's current objections, Roberts noted that a state may limit the time for the prayer, and may require spiritual advisers to remove their hands at some point so that there is no interference with the administering of the lethal injection.
+Chief Justice Roberts, addressing the state's current objections, noted that a state may limit the time for the prayer, and may require spiritual advisers to remove their hands at some point so that there is no interference with the administering of the lethal injection.
+If there is a "serious prospect," as the state claimed, that an inmate would smuggle a weapon into the execution chamber, Roberts said, "the prison has broader issues than those considered here."
+But he pointedly warned the state that if it chooses to litigate the case further, the result will be more delay.
+"The state will have to determine where its interest lies going forward," he wrote.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.